 - Nut Butter: Some of my favorite nut butters include Once Again Lightly Toasted Organic Almond Butter, Artisana Organics Raw Almond Butter, or Artisana creamy Cashew Butter spread over sliced apple or bananas.

-- Dark Chocolate: Eating Evolved Keto Cups -This healthier take on peanut butter cups is made with elevated fillings – like almond butter, hazelnut butter, and coconut butter, plus they are sweetened with zero-glycemic monk fruit.
+- Eating Evolved Keto Cups -This healthier take on peanut butter cups is made with elevated fillings – like almond butter, hazelnut butter, and coconut butter, plus they are sweetened with zero-glycemic monk fruit.
 My favorite is the Coconut Butter Keto Cups.

 - Eating Evolved Dark Chocolate Bars – You’re spoiled for choice with these dark chocolate bars.
 Some are sweetened with coconut sugar, while others – with Keto in their name – are sweetened with monk fruit.
 My personal favorites are the Almond Butter Filled, Keto Nut Butter, and Cashew Butter Filled.